kmcgrath/mongo_cache_store/README.md

 A MongoDB cache store for ActiveSupport

 ## Description

 MongoCacheStore uses pluggable backends to expose MongoDB as a cache store to ActiveSupport applications.
 Each backend allows the application to customize how the cache operates.
 Support is available for standard, capped and TTL collections.

+## Upgrade Note

+To accomidate ActiveSupport 4 underlying storage routines had to change.
+After upgrading to 0.3.0, any cached entries from 0.2.x will be considered a miss and will be overridden with a corresponding write action or expire naturally.

+MongoCacheStore::DATA\_STORE\_VERSION determines whether a cached entry is compatible with the current version of the gem.

 ## Initialize the cache